CLOSE

 PROFILE

-She feels that one of the things that make NTT Laboratories an attractive place is the high level of maturity of individual researchers.
+She feels that one of the things that make NTT R&D an attractive place is the high level of maturity of individual researchers.
 Everyone respects each other as a researcher, so they can discuss on an equal footing.
 This kind of culture allows them to take their research to a higher level than when they were students conducting research under the guidance of their academic supervisors.
 She believes this environment encourages individual growth.

 Wang Shengnan